AhsaanSiddiqui/youtube-clone/README.md

-# Essence Of Me - React Video Platform
+# Project Name - React Video Platform

 A modern YouTube-style video platform built with React.js and Tailwind CSS, featuring a dark theme and responsive design.